NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/_index.md

 `$ nextlinux-cli policy activate 2170857d-b660-4b56-a1a7-06550bf02eb2`

-**Note:** If the Anchore Engine has been configured to automatically synchronize policy bundles from the Anchore Cloud then the active policy may be overridden automatically during the next sync.
+**Note:** If the Nextlinux Engine has been configured to automatically synchronize policy bundles from the Nextlinux Cloud then the active policy may be overridden automatically during the next sync.

 #### Deleting Policies

-Policies can be deleted from the Anchore Engine using the `policy del` command The policy is referenced using its unique id.
+Policies can be deleted from the Nextlinux Engine using the `policy del` command The policy is referenced using its unique id.
 A policy marked as *active* cannot be deleted, another policy has to be marked active before deleting the currently active policy.

 `$ nextlinux-cli policy del 715a6056-87ab-49fb-abef-f4b4198c67bf`